Faith, violence collide in New Orleans neighborhood

 Allison didn't know her, nor did he pry.
 "Doesn't matter, prayer's the answer," he said.

 They prayed and went their ways.
-When Allison's congregation learned of the murders in the shadow of their church's tower, they were shaken.
+When Allison's congregation learned of the murders in the shadow of their church's bell tower, they were shaken.

 "I went to tears.
 What could I have done?
 Not society or church.
 Did I do enough?
 Did I pray enough?
 Did I reach out enough?
 The answer is no," Allison said from outside his church as his staff prepared for a weeklong Bible study.